isomerpages/moe-acsi/_clubs-and-societies/The Editorial Board/The Editorial Board.md

 permalink: /magazine/
 description: ""
 third_nav_title: The Editorial Board
+variant: markdown
 ---
-The Editorial Board (School Magazine) was established in 1927.
+**Editorial Board (formerly known as School Magazine) - Established in 1927**

-The Editorial Board is a committed team of graphic designers, photographers, videographers, and motion graphic technicians.
-The board believes in a multidisciplinary approach to design and publicity.
-They use a variety of skills, their creativity and passion to serve the school in numerous areas, the most important one being the design of the yearbook.
-The board also works with corporate comm to produce videos etc.
+The Editorial Board is a dedicated team of graphic designers, photographers, videographers, and motion graphic artists.
+Emphasising a multidisciplinary approach, the Board applies creativity, diverse skill sets, and passion to support various school functions, with the most significant being the design of the annual yearbook.
+The team also collaborates closely with the Corporate Communications department to produce videos and other media content.

+Requirements:

-As for requirements, candidates should be very willing to learn new skills, mainly on their own time.
-Additionally, experience in any of the previously listed creative domains is preferred.
-Candidates should expect a trial period when signing up.
-If you are interested in being part of the board, do note that it is time consuming and not a small commitment.
+Candidates must be eager to learn new skills, often on their own time and prior experience in any of the mentioned creative fields is preferred.
+New members should expect a trial period upon joining.
+It is important to note that being part of the Editorial Board requires substantial time and commitment.

-The Board’s previous projects include directing and producing music videos that encompass what ACSI stands for.
-These include “One AC”, “One Family”.
-The Board collaborates with the school’s Corporate Committee to update the School Profile every year.
+Past projects include directing and producing music videos that embody ACSI's values, such as "One AC" and "One Family."
+The Board also works with the Corporate Committee to annually update the School Profile.